himanshujangra1697/Quiz-App/README.md

-Creating an android quiz app using java random class that asks random arithmetic questions.
+Creating an android quiz app using java.util.Random class that asks random arithmetic questions.